-- Test of Academic Proficiency, a prerequisite for admission to the teacher certification program; - · Illinois Test for Early Childhood, which teacher candidates must pass prior to their final year in the program; - Illinois Early Childhood Assessment of Professional Teaching Standards, which candidates take during the final year of the degree program; - Illinois edTPA: Teacher Performance Assessment, which teacher candidates complete during their student teaching semester: and - · Candidates seeking the bilingual endorsement must also pass the appropriate target language test for ISBE.
+- Test of Academic Proficiency, a prerequisite for admission to the teacher certification program; - Illinois Test for Early Childhood, which teacher candidates must pass prior to their final year in the program; - Illinois edTPA: Teacher Performance Assessment, which teacher candidates complete during their student teaching semester; and - Candidates seeking the bilingual endorsement must also pass the appropriate target language test for ISBE.

-Master of Science in Early Childhood Education leading to initial early childhood teaching licensure and early childhood special education letter of approval

-Early childhood teachers increasingly need to be able to educate students with varying learning abilities, developmental delays, and/or disabilities.
-Erikson's specialization in early childhood special education prepares teachers to meet the needs of these learners and receive a letter of approval in addition to the Illinois professional educator license with early childhood endorsement to teach young children with special needs from birth through age five.
+Master of Science in Early Childhood Education leading to initial early childhood teaching licensure and early childhood special education letter of approval 50 credit hours in early childhood special education prepares teachers to meet the needs of these learners and receive a letter of approval in addition to the Illinois professional educator license with early childhood endorsement to teach young children with special needs from birth through age five.